-It’s never been more important for homeowners to do their due diligence in checking out who they hire than in today’s economy.
+It’s never been more important for homeowners to do their due diligence by running a background check on who they hire than in today’s economy.
 Many contractors are hanging on by a thread and homeowner’s can face great financial loss if they make a mistake.
 Recently, a roofer in West Palm Beach, FL was arrested for bouncing 200-300 checks per month.
 Many of these checks were to suppliers.
 As a result of the business practices of this roofer, over 30 homeowner’s now face foreclosure of their homes because they could not afford to pay the suppliers and subcontractors who went after the homeowner’s for payment after the roofer defaulted.
 This number doesn’t include homeowner’s who had the means to pay the suppliers and had to pay for their roof twice.

-With just a few easy steps, you can protect yourself and not be another victim of a desperate contractor.
+With just a few easy steps, you can protect yourself and not be another victim of a desperate contractor by running your own background check.
 Below are easy steps with web links that will enable you to protect yourself and make a smart choice.

 It’s always a good idea to check out a company with The Better Business Bureau.
 The BBB is a good place to start, but unfortunately, you won’t always get the whole picture from these reports.
 The Better Business Bureau rates companies based on complaints received.
 There are contractors on the BBB site that have ‘A’ ratings, even though the owners of the company or the company itself has had lawsuits, foreclosures, criminal charges or has gone out of business in recent years.